5 Innovative Technologies That Can Actually Improve Sales Performance

 Many of the previously mentioned technologies come together to make this possible, but one of the most important aspects of sales technology is making data more accessible and usable during the sales process.
 This data can provide valuable insights into audience preferences, location, demographics, and more.
 To collect and report on this data, reps can make use of AI, machine learning, CRMs, and automation which all help to streamline different points in the data collection process.

-Much of this data comes from a business’ marketing team (if they have one) which means it’s important that those two departments are correctly aligned, communicating, and able to share data easily.
+Much of this data comes from the marketing team (if there is one), which means it’s important that those two departments are correctly aligned, communicating, and able to share data easily.
 That’s where technology comes in, too.

-Together, between the two departments and the many sales technologies, reps can actually utilize data in their decision-making and make data-driven strategies to improve sales performance.
+Between the two departments and many sales technologies, reps can actually use data in their decision-making and create data-driven strategies aimed at improving sales performance.

 How Can Technology Encourage Repeat Sales?